 X-rays are one of the most helpful, and frequently used tools in both human healthcare and veterinary healthcare.
-X-rays can help vets to get a view of your pet's bones, tissues, and internal organs so that they can diagnose issues such as broken bones, bladder stones, swallowed foreign objects, and more.
+X-rays can help vets to get a view of your pet's bones, tissues, and internal organs so that they can diagnose issues such as broken bones, bladder stones, foreign objects that have been swallowed, and more.

-X-ray images can help vets to spot some tumors, pregnancy, and enlarged organs which may lead to a diagnosis such as heart disease or cancer.
+X-ray images can also be helpful when it comes to spotting tumors, diagnosing pregnancy, and detecting enlarged organs which can lead occur due to heart disease or cancer.

 A detailed view of organs, tissues, and ligaments cannot be obtained using x-ray technology.
 In these cases, other diagnostic imaging such as MRI and Ultrasound is more beneficial.

-How can I prepare my dog for their x-ray appointment?
+How can I prepare for my dog's x-ray appointment?

 Often an x-ray is done when the animal is brought in to have an issue looked at by the vet.
 For that reason, no preparation is required.
-Your vet will examine your pet, then if an x-ray is required, they will take some time to explain the procedure and what they will be looking for.
+Your veterinarian will examine your dog, then if an x-ray is required, they will take some time to explain the procedure and what they will be looking for.

-Will my dog be sedated when they have their x-ray?
+Will my dog need to be sedated when they have their x-ray?

-Sedation is sometimes required in order to get a clear x-ray.
+In some cases, sedation is necessary in order to get a clear x-ray.
 If your dog is calm, not in too much pain, and able to lay in a comfortable position while the x-ray is being taken, sedation will not be necessary.

-On the other hand, if your dog is squirmy, edgy, or in pain sedation will be recommended.
+However, if your dog is squirmy, edgy, or in pain, sedation will be recommended.
 Other reasons why sedation may be used during your pup's x-ray include if the dog's muscles need to be relaxed in order to get a clear image, or when the x-ray is of the skull, teeth or spine.